txje/Unicycler/README.md

 <p align="center"><img src="misc/short_contigs.png" alt="Short contigs in assembly graph"></p>

-If you're curious, this example is the rDNA region of a bacterial genome assembly graph.
+If you're curious, this example is the rDNA region of a bacterial genome.
 There are seven rDNA copies with regions that are the same (assembly collapsed these into single contigs) but in some places differ (leading to divergences in the graph like this one).

 ### Depth: chromosomes and plasmids